matthalliday/butler-consultants/_pages/us-testing-programs-canadian-impact/motor-carrier-regulations.md

 ### 5. Other Obligations?

 Employers must identify their Designated Employer Representative (DER) for administration of the program, establish a written alcohol and drug policy, provide safety-sensitive supervisors with at least two hours of training, maintain detailed records of testing, training and education, check three year past testing history of applicants with former employers or those to who they applied to but were not hired by, ensure drivers have maintained qualifications (e.g. follow-up program if required), and provide information to employees about the company program, the regulations, and alcohol and drug issues.
+Subpart G of the regulations provides further information on employer obligations re. addressing past violations.

 All relevant material on the application of these regulations is found at: <http://www.dot.gov/ost/dapc/>